TEG-Blue·Interactive tools on .com →

 7.

-Neurodivergent Pattern SensitivityDoes it recognize overwhelm, demand avoidance, and other neurodivergent responses that are often misinterpreted?
+Neurodivergent Pattern SensitivityDoes it recognize overwhelm, demand avoidance, and other neurodivergent responses that are typically misinterpreted?

 Together, TEG-Code provides the encoding architecture and EMLU provides the validation framework — a pathway for developing AI that can engage with human emotional complexity safely and effectively.